guillermo-carrasco/BestPracticesWorkshop/README.md

-#Best Practices on Development - Workshop material
+#Best Practices on Development Workshop

 Material for the workshop on Best Practices on Development hosted at Science For Life Laboratory, Stockholm, Sweden.